elad45/Advanced2Ex1/README.md

 - Avatar: you can upload an avatar image from your computer.
 In case you don't upload any avatar it will use a default avatar.

-Hard coded users, some of them also have friends in contact list (password doesn't follow the registeration password requirements for making it easier to login).
+Hard coded users, some of them also have friends in contact list. all users are in usersDB.js (password doesn't follow the registeration password requirements for making it easier to login).
-List by:
+The users are listed by:
 username, password, nickname
 - Michael, abcde, Michael12 (Main user who has hard-coded chats followed by assignement requirements)
 - Boaz, 12345, Boaz34